Bottr-js/Bottr/README.md

 A framework for creating Bots.

-Head to our [Documentation](https://github.com/Bottr-js/Bottr/wiki) to read more about how to install and start using BotKit.
+Head to our [Documentation](https://github.com/Bottr-js/Bottr/wiki) to read more about how to install and start using Bottr.

 | Botkit        |
 | ------------- |